 Enrich your musical development at Levine and gain inspiration through a community of like-minded students.
 Levine’s Merit Programs provide opportunities for all students for a comprehensive music education and builds a solid foundation for advanced music study.

 The Honors Program at Levine is a merit-based program designed to enrich the musical development of Levine’s exceptionally gifted students by providing opportunities for them to enhance their musical education, gain inspiration through association with a community of like-minded students, and represent Levine as ambassadors of excellence.
-Once admitted to this prestigious program, an Honors Student will participate in a variety of activities and is given a modest stipend, which is applied towards tuition.
+Students admitted to the program participate in a variety of activities and receive scholarship funds applied towards their tuition.

-To join the program, students must submit a Rising Stars Program application (available May 1, 2022) annually which includes student essays and a video audition.
-If accepted, students must attend their weekly lesson, and music theory classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the Dean’s List or President’s Club for the entire school year.
+To join the program, students must submit a Rising Stars Program application (available April 27, 2022) annually which includes a personal statement and a video audition.
+If accepted, students must attend weekly lessons, music theory and/or musicianship classes, participate in their department’s Performance Week activities, attend scheduled Rising Stars events, and complete the requirements of the President’s List for the entire school year.

 Dean’s List & President’s Club